-Billy has become an internationally known botanical painter and illustrator and tutor and is based in Tunbridge wells, Kent, UK.
+Billy has become an internationally known botanical painter, illustrator, and tutor living in Kent, UK.

-Originally Billy trained in fashion design and illustration, she quickly turned to her first love, painting and illustration.
-Her works are distinguishable by her striking, fluid and sometimes unusual compositions; she has won various botanical awards, an RHS SGM, 7 SBA Certificates of Botanical Merit and a Gold medal from the Royal Caledonian Horticultural Society as well as many awards for 'People's Choice'.
-Billy’s work is held at Kew Botanic gardens, the Hunt Institute USA and in the Shirley Sherwood collection; her work is also held in many private collectors worldwide.
+Originally Billy trained in fashion design and illustration, but she quickly turned to her first love, painting and illustration.
+Her works are distinguishable by her striking, fluid and sometimes unusual compositions.
+Billy has won various botanical awards, an RHS SGM, 7 SBA Certificates of Botanical Merit, a gold medal from the Royal Caledonian Horticultural Society, and many awards for 'People's Choice'.
+Billy has artwork at The Botanic garden's collection at Kew, the Hunt Institute USA, and the Shirley Sherwood collection; her work is also held in many private collections worldwide.

 Billy Showell Fine Art

 With a passion for fashion, plants and family, I have been working with new vigour.
-Home is a very important part of my life; I have worked hard to inspire my sons to be creatives as I was supported this way by my dear parents and husband.
-With major changes in my life, I began to assess what identifies my character and what influences my choices.
+Home is a meaningful part of my work life; I have worked hard to inspire my sons to be creatives, as I was supported this way by my dear parents and husband.
+With significant changes in my life, I began to assess what identifies my character and what influences my choices.

-My career in art began in fashion, following many early years of knitting together making art and sewing.
-I collected objects that intrigued me and began to knit them into my designs to create a story through my work.
-I have now taken these same themes into my paintings; the collection began with a plethora of botanical shoe inspired compositions and then morphed into a story of the Dressmaker.
+My art career began in fashion, but my career path veered towards painting, later developing the idea of knitting together botanical painting and inspirations from the dressmakers cupboard.
+I collect objects that inspire past memories, I then incorporate them into my designs to create stories through stages of my work.
+I have taken these same themes into my paintings; the collection began with a plethora of botanical shoe-inspired compositions and then morphed into a story of the Dressmaker.

 ‘The Dressmaker’s Painting Collection’

-I am the Dressmaker, having moved to new surroundings and beset by change in demanding times and yet loving that nature is everywhere at my new home, the desire to collect and harvest plants from the garden is overwhelming.
-I use these to decorate and inspire my work but also to connect with nature and connect home to place, like bedding in, planting old roses into new soil.
+I am the Dressmaker.
+I moved to new surroundings and was beset by emotionally, challenging times.
+I loved my new, unique, rural setting; nature is ever present at my new home.
+My desire to collect and harvest plants from the garden is overwhelming.
+I use them to decorate and inspire my work and connect nature to home and place, like bedding in or planting old roses into the new soil.

 The first idea to materialise was the hanger, intricately observing flowers tied to a rustic hanger as though to dry.
-I then added tools and found objects to the hanger to compliment and balance the design.
+I combined tools and found things to the hangers to complement and balance the designs.
 The hangers are a chance to celebrate the changing seasons and objects that play a part in my working and personal life.

-The second idea is the Dressmaker’s treasures - items found in boxes or out on walks - assembled to conjure memories of childhood, garden and home.
+The second idea is the Dressmaker’s treasures, items found in boxes or out on walks, assembled to conjure memories of childhood, garden and home.
 Like the contents of a child’s pocket so intriguing and demanding that they be carefully rendered.
-A lead toy, a plastic ‘Gonk’ or a paper butterfly made from a sheet of music, laid out with seeds or ribbons dried flowers and pins, each item treasured for the memories they evoke.
+A lead toy, a plastic ‘Gonk’ or a paper butterfly made from a music sheet are laid out.
+Seeds or ribbons, dried flowers and pins, each item treasured for the memories they evoke.

-The third set of images are the beginning of another new dressmaker series, the concept that is sparking new ideas on adornment.
-Floral studies transform into unusual brooches or a corsage, botanical studies that ignite the imagination to inspire garment design.
+The third set of images is the beginning of another new dressmaker series.
+This concept sparks new ideas on adornment, floral studies transform into unusual brooches or corsages, and botanical studies ignite the imagination to inspire garment design.

-Being an artist that relishes the captured moment in the life of a flower, it is fascinating to me that now that I am combining this love with images of objects that capture who I am at this time in my life.
+I am an artist that relishes the captured moment in the life of a flower.
+It is fascinating to me now that I am combining this love with images of objects representing who I am at this time in my life.